Jeanette Nolan: Career

 In 1964 she guest starred on Gunsmoke, playing the title character "Aunt Thede" (S10E13).

 On November 4, 1965, Nolan portrayed the treacherous Ma Burns in "The Golden Trail" episode of NBC's Laredo.
 Ma Burns is a supposedly refined woman trying to hijack a presumed gold shipment headed to Laredo from St. Louis.
 In actuality, the cargo consists of thirty-six bottles of Tennessee whisky.
 She was also cast on Laredo as Martha Tuforth in "It's the End of the Road, Stanley" (1966) and as Vita Rose in "Like One of the Family" (1967).
 Laredo was a two-season spinoff of The Virginian, whose cast Nolan joined in 1967 as Holly Grainger, along with her husband John McIntire who headed the cast as ranch owner Clay Grainger.

 In 1968, Nolan was cast in the episode "All in a Day's Work" on the NBC police drama Ironside, playing a mother who has lost her only child who was shot after a robbery.
 That same year, she appeared on Hawaii Five-O in the role of Aunt Martha.

 Nolan guest-starred on the short-lived sitcom The Mothers-in-Law in two separate episodes in the second and final season of the series.
-She first played Kaye Ballard's grandmother, Gabriela Balotta, who always fainted when she didn't get her way; and then secondly as Annie MacTaggart, a Scottish nanny hired to take care of newborn twins of the younger couple, Jerry and Suzie Buell.
+She first played Kaye Ballard's grandmother Gabriela Balotta, who always fainted when she didn't get her way; and then secondly as Annie MacTaggart, a Scottish nanny hired to take care of newborn twins of the younger couple, Jerry and Suzie Buell.

 In 1974, she starred briefly with Dack Rambo in CBS's Dirty Sally, a spinoff of Gunsmoke, on which she had played a recurring guest role for three episodes.
 She also played the titular role in the award-winning short film Peege (1972) because of her Gunsmoke connection.

 Nolan appeared as a guest star in television's Gunsmoke more than any other female.

 Nolan portrayed Mrs. Peck in the 1973 episode "Double Shock" of Peter Falk's Columbo series.
 She was also in a second Columbo episode, as Kate O'Connell in "The Conspirators" (1978).

+She and her husband John McIntire played Gloria and George Hancock in S2 E11 "The Love Boat" story "Folks From Home" 1978.
+This was one of many guest appearances that they made as a married couple on various programs, starting in 1960 (please see McIntire's Wikipedia biography for more examples).
 In 1985, she played Alma Lindstrom, Rose Nylund's adoptive mother, in the ninth episode of the first season of the hit NBC sitcom The Golden Girls.

 Her final film appearance was in Robert Redford's The Horse Whisperer of 1998 as Tom Booker's mother, Ellen.